-The Institute of Vision and Optics (IVO) of the University of Crete focuses on the sciences of vision and is active in the fields of research, training, technology development and provision of medical services.
+The Laboratory of Vision and Optics (LVO) of the University of Crete focuses on the sciences of vision and is active in the fields of research, training, technology development and provision of medical services.

 The Divisions in question are:

 I.O.T.C (International Ophthalmology Training Centre)